 Want to rub shoulders with celebrities, actors and anyone else who is (or thinks he is) famous?

-Then go and sit on the terrace of Hotel Sacher overlooking the river Salzach.
+Then sit on the terrace of Hotel Sacher overlooking the river Salzach.

-Or just enjoy one of Salzburg´s best specialties.
+Or enjoy one of Salzburg´s best specialities.

-A slice of Sacher Torte and a cup of coffee which in Salzburg is a science.
+A slice of Sacher Torte and a cup of coffee is a science in Salzburg.